judebantony/cicd-github-action-example/README.md

 [Trufflehog](https://trufflesecurity.com/trufflehog) runs behind the scenes to scan your environment for secrets like private keys and credentials, so you can protect your data before a breach occurs.

-Use [Trufflehog](https://trufflesecurity.com/trufflehog) to find any secret present in the source code.
+Use [Trufflehog](https://trufflesecurity.com/trufflehog) to find any secrets present in the source code.

 ```yaml